malwinasanjose/bergfex_snow_alert/README.md

 Weather GPS data is obtained from multiple weather towers across Switzerland that publicly provide current weather data.
 Since these towers are located in a specific latitude and longitude, an approximate chance of snowfall was assumed based on the distance from the tower and altitude.
 If a trail is within a certain distance from a tower, and is also at a certain altitude then it will be tagged with a snow alert.
 This was implemented by finding the closest hiking trails to a tower that has reported snow.

-A dashboard to visualize and select specific activities is created with Tableau in our [next project] (https://github.com/SarahDutschke/bergfex_snowalert_part_II).
+A dashboard to visualize and select specific activities is created with Tableau in our [next project](https://github.com/SarahDutschke/bergfex_snowalert_part_II).

 Project Milestones
 -------------------